 Where is the weather the best?
 Where is it the worst?

+Where is the weather the best: Where is it the worst:

+Is the weether resing to be your bet ever the post few days?
+Evaloin why you southis

 Is the weather going to be very hot over the next few days?
 Explain why you say this.

-)

 Is the weather suitable for indoor or outdoor activities?
 Say why.

 What is the coastal belt?

 Why do you think we are told about the weather along the coast?

 There is a compass at the bottom of the weather map.
 Say why.

 Rewrite the sentences using the correct verb.

-Let's write 1
+Let's write

-The sun sets/sat in the West -
+The sun sets/sat in the West

-The sun rose/rises in the East. -
+The sun rose/rises in the East.

-The earth was/is round. -
+The earth was/is round.

 The earth goes/went round the sun.

-Water boils/boiled at 100° C. -
+Water boils/boiled at 100° C.

 Fill in the correct preposition.

-with before towards along

-during on in to
+with before towards along during on in to

 We stayed inside the thunderstorm.

 They go the beach the summer.

 I play my garden sunny days.

-We drove the coast, the mountain just er:
+We drove the coast, the mountain just

 sun set.

-I must work hard if I want to cope my school work and 5:
+I must work hard if I want to cope my school work and

 after-school activities.

-87